 The Office of Records and Registration provides online registration information to all continuing degree candidates.
-Continuing M.B.A. students are expected to register using the Web registration system (http://ais.stern.nyu.edu), prior to the beginning of each term according to the calendar specified in the registration instructions.
+Continuing M.B.A. students are expected to register using the Web registration system prior to the beginning of each term according to the calendar specified in the registration instructions.
 If they miss the deadline, continuing students may also register in person or online during the add/drop registration period.
 (Dates are announced in the registration e-mail.)